xma711/notebook/machine_learning/online_learning/README.md

 There are various methods for different learning algorithm.

-e.g. for least square, there is an online learning method called recursive least squares.
+E.g. for least square, there is an online learning method called recursive least squares.

-stochastic gradikent descent seems a natural online learning method, because it can be performed multiple stochastic gradient passes over the data.
+Stochastic gradikent descent seems a natural online learning method, because it can be performed multiple stochastic gradient passes over the data.
-intuitively, the process can be continued at different times, while the latest model is always more updated than the last.
+Intuitively, the process can be continued at different times, while the latest model is always more updated than the last.
 (Should the new data points be used directly as a mini batch or merged with the main training data set first before doing random sampling again?)

 There is also this online convex optimization.